HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ### Conditional required field attributes

-1. **example:** Two example valid values for the metadata field, separated by a semicolon.
+1. **example:** 1-2 example valid values for the metadata field, separated by a semicolon.
 This attribute is required for all fields except those that reference a core, module, or ontology schema and those for which providing an example might bias data contributors.
 The *example* value will appear in the metadata spreadsheet and be displayed in the Metadata Dictionary on the Data Portal.

     Example: